JDani569/10Days-of-Python_A-Challenge-A-Day/README.md

 # Day 6
 ## Task 1
 ### Write a function called user_name that generates a username from the user’s email.
 The code should ask the user to input an email and the code should return everything before the @ sign as their user name.
-For example, if someone enters
-# ben@gmail.com, the code should return ben as their user
+For example, if someone enters ben@gmail.com, the code should return ben as their username.
-# name.